centrofermi/wsc/README.md

 - [Nullsoft Scriptable Install System (NSIS)](https://nsis.sourceforge.io/Main_Page) (optional, for creating the installer)

 ### Operating system
-A 64-bit MS Windows OS is required.
+A 64-bit MS Windows OS is required<sup>1</sup>.
 The procedure has been tested on `Windows 7 Ultimate` and `Windows 10`.

+<sup>1</sup> It is actually required to build `VCPKG`, that in turn is
+needed to build `nana`.
+If you find another easy way to do so, you may use your 32-bit MS Windows system.

 ### Arduino
 1. Install `Arduino IDE`.